Spinothalamic Tract – Ascending Tracts

 Lateral spinothalamic tract, anterior spinothalamic tract and spinotectal tract fuse together at the level of medulla and ascend as a single bundle.
 This bundle is called spinal lemniscus.
 Spinotectal tract become the part of spinal lemniscus and terminates in tectum of midbrain.

 Fast pain fibers terminate in VPL nucleus of thalamus.
 Slow pain fibers have different faiths.
 Some of them terminate in VPL nucleus; some fibers terminate in intralaminar nuclei of thalamus.
-On their pathway slow pain fibers also stimulate reticular formation.
+On their pathway, slow pain fibers also stimulate reticular formation.

-Reticular formation is mixture of grey and white matters extend throughout the brain stem.
+Reticular formation is mixture of Grey and white matters extend throughout the brain stem.
 All the day reticular formation work and stimulate cerebral cortex.
-It play important role in maintaining consciousness.
+It plays important role in maintaining consciousness.
 Reticular formation has connections with intralaminar nuclei of thalamus that stimulates whole cerebral cortex.
 Reticular formation keeps whole cerebral cortex active via intralaminar nuclei.
 All ascending tracts give collaterals to reticular formation.
 Slow pain fibers make special connections with reticular formation.

 These neurons have their cell bodies in VPL and their axons pass through posterior limb of internal capsule, and their final destination is post central gyrus (sensory cortex).